-For our first post of 2019 we are actually looking back to 2017 when we teamed up with inspirational industry Writer, Nutritionist and Performance Coach Ben Coomber .
+For our first post of 2020 we are actually looking back a couple of years when we teamed up with inspirational industry Writer, Nutritionist and Performance Coach Ben Coomber .

-During 2017 we were lucky enough to have Ben come to our studio in Ealing and give a presentation on his “Build the Ultimate Diet and Be Awesome” tour to 35 of our trainers and clients and although this presentation is 2 years old the advice doesn’t change!
+We were lucky enough to have Ben come to our studio in Ealing and give a presentation on his “Build the Ultimate Diet and Be Awesome” tour to 35 of our trainers and clients and although this presentation is a couple of years old the advice doesn’t change!

 So, for the purposes of this blog post we have taken 3 questions from the audience on the night and asked Ben to answer them here to give you some help and guidance to improve your health and fitness all year round and not just in January!

 Q1.
 What’s the best bit of advice you would give to someone starting out on a new fitness regime in January?

 Ben says :

 “Starting to get fit at the start of the new year is great, but why is this year going to be different?
 What are your chances of failure?
 Without a really clear WHY of why you want to do this you will all but fail again, get close to your personal why’s and motives and success is much more likely to be yours.”